 - Adults go punting (boating) and kids kayak through Spreewald's picturesque canals

 - Captivating gateway cities of Berlin and Dresden - ideal to visit before or after your trip

 Hotel Bayrisches Haus (2 nights): This small chalet, acclaimed for its lovely setting and Michelin-starred restaurant, was built in 1847 for the Bavarian wife of Prussian King Frederick William IV.
 A Relais & Châteaux member. (pool, spa)

-Hotel Zur Bleiche Resort & Spa (1 night): Established in 1750 by Prussian King Frederick II the Great and nestled perfectly in the heart of Spreewald, this retreat offers serene surroundings and Michelin-starred cuisine. (pool, spa)
+Hotel Zur Bleiche Resort & Spa (1 night): Established in 1750 by Prussian King Frederick the Great and nestled perfectly in the heart of Spreewald, this retreat offers serene surroundings and Michelin-starred cuisine. (pool, spa)

-Hotel Taschenbergpalais Kempinski (2 nights): Originally a palace built in 1708 by Prince Elector Augustus the Strong for his mistress, this meticulously restored hotel offers a mix of old-world splendor and contemporary chic in the historic center of Dresden. (pool, spa)
+Hotel Taschenbergpalais Kempinski (2 nights): Originally a palace built in 1708 by Saxon Elector Augustus the Strong for his mistress, this meticulously restored hotel offers a mix of old-world splendor and contemporary chic in the historic center of Dresden. (pool, spa)

 Every Backroads trip is designed to appeal to a wide variety of

 interests and fitness levels.
 We know your pace may vary from one

 day to the next-and your traveling companion's may differ somewhat

 from yours.
 So we present a range of mileage options, and each